gpkarlsson/E_commerce_Placeholder/README.md

 * [Contact](#contact)

 ## Overview
+MERN Marketplace allows users to buy and sell products on the site.
+Users can begin by creating a personal profile which will allow them to scroll through list pages where products are displayed for sale.
+Users also have the ability to sell their own products on their own unique listing page.
+Our buying and selling process is simliar to existing e-commerce sites as customers are prompted to provide shipping and payment information after adding items to their cart.

 ## Usage
 To run this project on localhost, you must first have `Node.js` and `NPM` installed.
 Clone the repository, run `npm i` in your terminal, and then once the NPM packages finish installing, run `npm run dev`.
 The command line will display success messages that will inform you that the Vite front end is now running on localhost:5173, and that the Apollo GraphQL backend is now running on localhost:3001.
 Navigate to localhost:5173 in your browser of choice to view the web page.